oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/horizontal-scaling.md

 In the pods section we can see that we have 4 pods

-  19. If on the deployments page we scroll down we'll see the list of events for that deployment, our scaling event is there!
+  19. If on the deployments page we scroll down to the **Events** section and see the list of events for that deployment, our scaling event is there!
   ![scaling-deployment-events-post-scale](images/scaling-deployment-events-post-scale.png)

 If you are on a Kubernetes cluster with multiple physical nodes the scaling operation will try and place the pods on different nodes, protecting the service so if one node fails for any reason the other nodes can still be used to provide the service.